 BoolEngine was built with Murphy's law in mind.
 Whatever can go wrong, will go wrong.
 Ideally every user would submit a job and wait for the job to finish.
 And in a perfect world, the BoolEngine computers would never go offline, and there would never be a transmission failure between your computer and the BoolEngine computers.
 But this isn't a perfect world, and such things are bound to happen.
 Because there are so many things that could go wrong, BoolEngine will spend a maximum of fifteen minutes on a single job before abandoning it.
 This ensures that one bad job won't halt the entire queue process.

-BoolEngine should never take longer than ten minutes to complete a calculation or build a truth table.
+BoolEngine should never take longer than fifteen minutes to complete a calculation or build a truth table.
 So if a job takes longer than fifteen minutes to complete, that means that something has gone wrong.
 Because of this, as a user, you are able to know whether or not BoolEngine is running smoothly.
 If you submit a job and your browser spends more than fifteen minutes on the processing page (not in the queue), then you know that something has gone wrong.
 BoolEngine will also know that something has gone wrong and your job will be abandoned.
 So if you ever spend more than fifteen minutes on the processing page, you may as well cancel your job and re-submit it at a later time.

 The fifteen-minute rule also allows you to see if there have been frequent abandoned jobs.
 If you are waiting in the queue, and you notice that your queue number changes after fifteen minutes, then that means that the job that BoolEngine was working on, has just been abandoned and BoolEngine has moved on to the next job.
 So if you're far back in line, and you see that your number changes precisely every fifteen minutes, then it is likely that either the BoolEngine computers are down, or people are canceling their jobs by closing their browsers, rather than using the "cancel" button on the website.